EtgarAvshalomov/Media-App/README.md

 How To Access The Program:

-1. Open the "Release" folder
+1. Open the "Media App" folder
-2. Run BambaFlix.EXE
+2. Run BambaFlix.exe